USCbiostats/PM516/docs/syllabus-b.md

 * Final Meeting (Client).
 The final meeting will be focused on presenting the analyses to the client (and instructor should be included, if possible).

 ### Analysis Report
 An analysis report should be delivered to the client in advance of the final meeting.
-There are different ways to accomplish this.
-For example, the PM516a textbook offers one template, while I use [this template](https://uscbiostats.github.io/PM516/analysis-report/).
+There are different ways to accomplish this, but I use [this template](https://uscbiostats.github.io/PM516/analysis-report/).
 Be sure to use all principles learned in PM516a when completing the analysis report.

 ### Debriefing